DatabaseTirzepatide

 FINDINGS & EFFECTIVENESS

-Important regulatory context: Despite the positive SUMMIT trial result, Lilly withdrew its FDA application for tirzepatide in HFpEF in May 2025.
-The FDA required an additional confirmatory trial before approval -- reflecting the relatively small sample size (n=731) and the magnitude of uncertainty around the primary composite endpoint.
-This withdrawal does not invalidate the SUMMIT data; it represents FDA's standard threshold for confirmatory evidence in a new indication.
+Despite the positive SUMMIT trial result, Lilly withdrew its FDA application for tirzepatide in HFpEF in May 2025.
+The FDA required an additional confirmatory trial before approval: reflecting the relatively small sample size (n=731) and the magnitude of uncertainty around the primary composite endpoint.
+This withdrawal does not invalidate the SUMMIT data; it represents the FDA standard threshold for confirmatory evidence in a new indication.

 EDITORIAL ASSESSMENT

-SUMMIT demonstrated a statistically significant 38% reduction in the composite HFpEF endpoint -- a more dramatic effect than semaglutide showed in STEP-HFpEF (which improved symptoms but primarily met the KCCQ quality-of-life endpoint rather than a hard composite endpoint).
-The FDA withdrawal does not represent a scientific reversal -- it reflects the regulatory standard for confirmatory evidence given sample size.
+SUMMIT demonstrated a statistically significant 38% reduction in the composite HFpEF endpoint: a more dramatic effect than semaglutide showed in STEP-HFpEF on a hard composite endpoint.
+The FDA withdrawal does not represent a scientific reversal: it reflects the regulatory standard for confirmatory evidence given sample size.
 SURMOUNT-MMO (ongoing, larger obesity morbidity/mortality trial) may provide the additional data needed.
+As of May 2026, tirzepatide is not approved for HFpEF.

 UC6